pipethedev/consul-resolver/README.md

 # consul-resolver

-A simple load balancer for Consul services with Redis-based metrics tracking.
+A simple consul library for load balancing and metrics tracking with redis.
 This package provides multiple load balancing algorithms, such as Round Robin, Least Connection, and Weighted Round Robin.

 ## Features